 No interest will be charged for up to 56 days if you pay your statement in full.

-You can usually borrow more with a business credit card because this is based on your business income, not just your personal income.
+For a start, you can usually borrow more with a business credit card because this is based on your business income, not just your personal income.

 Business equipment